IlyaMur/pick_a_card/readme.md

-just simple example of card game written on ruby
+just simple example of a card game written on ruby